xmeshlab/xonefi/README.md

 <img width="460" src="/documentation/img/onefi5.png">
 </p>

-Congratulations!
-XOneFi is ready!

 ## Additional information and developer documentation

-Please browse the `documentation/` folder for more information about XOneFi and details of its design.
+Please browse the `docs/` folder for more information about XOneFi and details of its design.

-## Frequently Asked Questions

-### Can I build an enterprise WiFi network with XOneFi?

-Yes.
-You can't imagine how easy it is :)